Implementing Object-Oriented Programming in C

 Exercise 3: Opaque Pointer Counter

-Convert the Counter from Step 2 into an opaque pointer version—the header file should only expose typedef struct Counter Counter; and the operation functions, while the implementation file hides the full definition.
-Please split the header and implementation files yourself, and provide a counter_create() that returns a heap-allocated object.
+Refactor the Counter from step two into an opaque pointer version.
+The header file should only expose typedef struct Counter Counter; and the operation functions, while the implementation file hides the full definition.
+Please split the header and implementation files yourself, and provide a counter_create() function that returns a heap-allocated object.